calalty/MasterCourse/README.md

 # MasterCourse

-This is my 12 weeks at CodeNation.
+This is my 12 weeks at CodeNation:

-- [x] Week 1 - JavaScript Fundamentals
+- [x] Week 1 - JavaScript
 - [ ] Week 2 - HTML